Introduction

 Paid vs. incentivized online customer reviews

-While they might sound like the same thing, paid and incentivized online customer reviews present differences when it comes to how the reviewer is compensated to provide feedback.
+While they might sound like the same thing, paid and incentivized reviews are different in terms of compensation.

 It’s imperative to understand the differences between the two, as an important segment of this article focuses on legal aspects regarding the limitations of generated customer reviews.

 Paid customer reviews imply that the reviewers receive direct compensation (usually money) for writing a review.
-It can either be a positive online review for the company buying the customer feedback or a negative one for a competitor that’s seen as a threat by the business paying for the fake reviews.
+Most commonly, there’s two options: positive online reviews the company itself is buying for better feedback.
+And, contrastingly, negative reviews for competitors, acting as a threat by the business paying for the fake reviews.

 Incentivized customer reviews involve non-monetary indirect compensation, such as discounts or free products in exchange for providing online feedback.
-While the reviewer is not required to write a positive review, there’s definitely a subtle bias towards it in the incentive proposal.
+While the reviewer is not required to write a positive review, there’s definitely a subtle bias towards it with incentive.

-The FTC bans paid (our bought) online reviews, but only regulates incentivized feedback.
+The FTC fake review rule bans paid or bought online reviews, including those from insiders, bots, or manipulated sources.
+When it comes to incentivized feedback, there’s only regulations, no bans.
 That means that companies are still allowed to offer discounts and free products in exchange for customer feedback, but they’re not allowed to suggest the positive or negative nature of the rating and of the content attached to it.

-Buying customer reviews can seriously damage your online brand reputation, as they represent fake social proof.
+Buying and displaying fake online reviews can seriously damage your online brand reputation and violate the FTC’s review compliance standards, as they represent fake social proof.

 Social proof is a phenomenon where people base their actions on the opinions of other consumers in order to establish the quality of a product or service they consider purchasing.